Evolutionary Algorithms for the Chance-Constrained Knapsack Problem: Problem formulation and surrogate functions of CCKP

-Chernoff bound provides a sharper tail with exponential decay behaviour.
-It is a sharper bound than the known tail bounds such as Markov inequality or Chebyshev inequality, which only yield power-law bounds on tail decay.
-The Chernoff bound assumes that the variables are independent and take on values in $[0,1]$. \begin{theorem}[Chernoff bound] Let $X_1,...,X_n$ be independent random variables taking values in $[0,1]$.
-Let $X=\sum_{i=1}^n X_i$.
-Let $\epsilon\geq 0$.
-Then
+Chernoff bounds provide sharper tails with exponential decay behavior, those bounds are sharper than other known tail bounds such as Markov inequality and Chebyshev's inequality.
+Chernoff bounds assume that variables are independent and take on values in $[0,1]$.
+There are several types of Chernoff bounds, and we use the following one, which can be found in \cite{Doerr}.